 For drinks while traveling Dubai on a budget, visit bars during the Happy Hour time from Sunday to Thursday, from 17.00 to 20.00.
 Best bars to visit are the Tribeca at Ocean View Hotel, and the Westin Hotel’s Barasti, and Garden 7 at Media One Hotel.
 If you have a lady as your partner, you can score free drinks on Ladies Nights.

 The other cheap option is to rent bicycles by the hour – there are bike rentals all over Dubai – and use them to get to places.
-If you’re traveling as a group, renting a car is the best option as gas is really cheap.
-If you want to use the bus, there’s just one line that’s useful – Bus #8, which passes by the Marina, Souq Madinat, and other interesting places.
+Although if you’re traveling as a group, renting a car is the best option as gas is really cheap.
+However, if you want to use the bus, there’s just one line that’s useful – Bus #8, which passes by the Marina, Souq Madinat, and other interesting places.

 Grab all the discounts you can get